NicolaCorbellini/NicolaCorbellini.github.io/README.md

 ### Nicola Corbellini
-I am a PhD candidate in economics at the University of Minnesota.
-I will be joining the Department of Economics at the Pennsylvania State University as a Visiting Assistant Professor in August 2024.
+I am a Visiting Assistant Professor in the Department of Economics at Penn State University.
+I received my PhD in economics from the University of Minnesota in June 2024.
 My fields of interest are macroeconomics, public economics, and economic growth.

 [CV](/assets/Nicola_Corbellini_CV.pdf)